bihealth/sodar-server/docs_manual/source/app_samplesheets_create.rst

 verify that the studies and assays look as desired.
 After this, you can create the related iRODS collections for your study (or studies) for file uploads.

-To do this, open the *Sheet Operations* dropdown and click on *Create iRODS Collections*.
+To do this, open the :guilabel:`Sheet Operations` dropdown and select :guilabel:`Create iRODS Collections`.
 You will be redirected back to the UI with a success message.
 SODAR will also update the project cache, which happens asynchronously in the background.

 Replace ISA-Tab